shaun-russell/expat-nlp/expat/README.md

                                   Default is "sentence", but override this is there is more than 1 column in the sentences file.
+  -o, --output-type [csv|tsv|arff]
+                                  What format the exported matrix should be in.
   --stepwise Manually cycle through the sentences to scan what is matched.
   -v, --verbose Enables information-dense terminal output.